pelevesque/MIDI-Make/README.md

 #### PPQ (pulses per quarter-note)

-The PPQ parameter sets the pulses per querter-note of the time-division parameter when set to quarter.
+The PPQ parameter sets the pulses per querter note of the time-division parameter when set to quarter.
 If time-division is set to frame, PPQ is ignored.